andrew/ultimate-awesome/README.md

 - [free-neural-networks-resources](https://github.com/getvmio/free-neural-networks-resources) - Neural Networks Free Resources | This repo collects 13 of free resources for Neural Networks. 🧬 Explore the fascinating world of Neural Networks with our dedicated repository!
 Offering a comprehensive collection of free resources, courses, and a user-friendly online Playground, this is your labor.
 - [free-object-oriented-programming-resources](https://github.com/getvmio/free-object-oriented-programming-resources) - Object-Oriented Programming Free Resources | This repo collects 33 of free resources for Object-Oriented Programming. 🏛️ Embark on an Object-Oriented Programming journey with our OOP Odyssey repository!
 Dive into a comprehensive collection of free resources and courses on OOP principles and pract.
 - [free-programming-resources](https://github.com/getvmio/free-programming-resources) - Programming Free Resources | This repo collects 232 of free resources for Programming. 🧰 Sharpen your programming skills across multiple languages with our Coder's Toolkit repository!
 Featuring a comprehensive collection of free programming resources, online courses, and a user-friendly playgroun.
-- [free-pytorch-resources](https://github.com/getvmio/free-pytorch-resources) - PyTorch Free Resources | This repo collects 16 of free resources for PyTorch. 🔥 Ignite your machine learning projects with our PyTorch Lab!
-This repository offers a wealth of free PyTorch resources and an interactive online Playground.
-Ideal for AI researchers, data scientists, and developers div.
 - [free-ruby-resources](https://github.com/getvmio/free-ruby-resources) - Ruby Free Resources | This repo collects 18 of free resources for Ruby. 💎 Discover the beauty of Ruby programming with our Ruby Gems collection!
 This repository showcases a carefully curated set of free Ruby resources, courses, and an interactive Playground.
 Ideal for those who appreciate the sim.
 - [free-rust-resources](https://github.com/getvmio/free-rust-resources) - Rust Free Resources | This repo collects 14 of free resources for Rust. 🦀 Build robust and efficient systems with our Rust Foundry repository!
 Offering a wealth of free Rust resources and an online Playground, this is your workshop for mastering this modern, safe, and concurrent programming langu.
 - [free-security-resources](https://github.com/getvmio/free-security-resources) - Security Free Resources | This repo collects 38 of free resources for Security. 🔐 Become a guardian of the digital realm with our Security Sentinel repository!
 Offering a comprehensive collection of free cybersecurity resources and hands-on learning opportunities, this is your training ground for.